 Promark Classic Forward Firegrain 2B Review

-You have a pair of sticks here that are more likely to survive multiple metal gigs than many others, and that can save you a lot of money in the long run.
+I think these outlive regular hickory sticks.
+They’ve survived many more metal gigs than other pairs, and that can save you a lot of money in the long run.

-They’re also quite nimble for 2B sticks, which makes them perfect for drummers that want to be able to play quick patterns around the kit with thicker sticks that still give a lot of power.
+They’re also fairly nimble for 2B sticks, which makes them perfect for drummers who want to be able to play quick patterns around the kit with thicker sticks that still give a lot of power.

 The size, along with the oval tips, accentuates ghost notes quite well, giving you plenty of articulation when playing softer notes on the snare drum.